ethanj360/cyclistic_bikes_case_study/README.md

 ## Analysis and Key Findings

 ### Who rides
-Subscribers account for over 90 percent of total rides, indicating significantly higher overall usage compared to casual riders.
+Subscribers account for approximately 90%+ of total rides, indicating significantly higher overall usage compared to casual riders.

 ### When they ride
-Subscribers show strong weekday morning and evening usage, consistent with commuting behavior.
-Customer usage increases on weekends and during warmer months.
+Subscriber rides peak during weekday morning and evening commute hours, while customer usage increases on weekends and during warmer months.

 ### How long they ride
-Customers consistently take longer rides, while subscribers favor shorter, more frequent trips.
+Customers take longer rides on average, while subscribers favor shorter, repeat trips consistent with commuting behavior.

 ### Why they ride
-Customers are far more likely to take round trips, suggesting recreational usage rather than point-to-point commuting.
+Customers are substantially more likely to take round trips, indicating recreational usage rather than point-to-point commuting.

 ---